 - After filling the above details, you have a choice to add a Description for your content type.

 - Finally, click on Create and Add fields and you are ready to add fields in your content type.

 This sets the nature and behavior of your content type.
 Now, you need to add fields and modify its properties as per your requirements.

 B. Add fields to your Content Type

-After adding the relevant fields, you can modify the field properties by clicking on the relevant field and making changes to them on the Edit Properties section that opens up on the right-hand side of the page.
+After adding the relevant fields, you can modify the field properties by clicking on the “Settings” gear icon to access the “Properties“ section.

 Finally, click on either Save or Save and Close to start using your content type.
 You can now use this content type to create entries.